-A few weeks ago I wrote a post about how Windows could move to a Linux kernel, being rebuilt as a custom GUI layer and set of services that runs on top of Linux.
-Legacy Windows applications would run under virtualisation.
-After giving it some more thought, there is one rather large problem with an ...
+A few weeks ago I wrote a post about how Windows could move to a Linux kernel, as a cost-saving strategy for Microsoft.
+Windows would be rebuilt as a custom GUI layer and set of services that runs on top of Linux.
+Legacy Windows applications would run under virtualisation, marking the end of development of ...
 Continue reading

 Trump has only been in office for a few weeks and people are already wondering how long he will last.
 Will he resign, be impeached or even assassinated?
 Or will he defy his critics and last the full two terms as he suggested in that dire press briefing at Trump Tower back in January?

 Let's get ...
 Continue reading

 During an election campaign, a political party will set out it's vision of how the country will be transformed when they get into power.
 As you would expect, it’s a positive message, containing the political equivalent of palm trees and sandy beaches.
 Nobody wants to hear about how they might find it harder to get ...
 Continue reading

 In July 2016 we held a major national referendum on whether to leave or remain in the European Union.
 This was an political gamble which attempted to settle a lengthy and bitter divide in British politics that was being exploited by niche parties like UKIP.
 The somewhat unexpected result was a narrow majority in favour ...
 Continue reading